Nithin900/Transaction-Trends-India/Flask-Final/readme.txt

 3. Run the `insert_data()` function in `database.py` to insert data from the CSV file into the database.
 4. Run the Flask application using `python app.py` and navigate to `http://localhost:5000` in your web browser to access the web interface.

+The relative path of the CSV file in website.py and database.py files in the project folder, you need to update the file paths to correctly point to the CSV file.
+Here's how you can do it:

+Open website.py and database.py files in your project folder.
+Locate the lines where the CSV file path is specified.
+Update the file path to reflect the correct relative path to your CSV file.
+For example, if your CSV file is located in a folder named data within your project folder, you would update the path to something like 'data/your_csv_file.csv'.

+For website.py:
+# Specify the path to your CSV file
+csv_file_path = 'data/your_csv_file.csv'

+# Use the updated path to read the CSV file
+df = pd.read_csv(csv_file_path)

+For database.py:
+# Specify the path to your CSV file
+csv_file_path = 'data/your_csv_file.csv'

+# Use the updated path to insert data into the database
+def insert_data_into_database():
+    # Read CSV file
+    df = pd.read_csv(csv_file_path)
+    # Insert data into database
+    ...

 ### Packages Used
 - **pandas**: Used for data manipulation and analysis.
 - **sqlite3**: Used for interacting with SQLite databases.